 A working copy also contains some extra files, created and maintained by Subversion, to help it carry out these commands.
-In particular, each directory in your working copy contains a subdirectory named .svn, also known as the working copy administrative directory.
-The files in each administrative directory help Subversion recognize which files contain unpublished changes, and which files are out-of-date with respect to others' work.
+In particular, your working copy contains a subdirectory named .svn, also known as the working copy administrative directory.
+The files in this administrative directory help Subversion recognize which files contain unpublished changes, and which files are out-of-date with respect to others' work.
+Prior to 1.7 Subversion maintained .svn administrative subdirectories in every versioned directory of your working copy.
+Subversion 1.7 takes a completely different approach and each working copy now has only one administrative subdirectory which is an immediate child of the root of that working copy.